josemo7/challenge-sdit/README.md

 `npx codeceptjs init`

 and follow this instructions:
-- Do you plan to write tests in TypeScript?
+Do you plan to write tests in TypeScript?
 No

--Where are your tests located?
+Where are your tests located?
 Enter

--What helpers do you want to use?
+What helpers do you want to use?
 Select REST

--Do you want to use JSONResponse helper for assertions on JSON responses?
-Yes -Where should logs, screenshots, and reports to be stored?
-ENTER

--Do you want to enable localization for tests?
-English

--[REST] Endpoint of API you are going to test: http://localhost:8080

--Feature which is being tested (ex: account, login, etc) ENTER feature

--Filename of a test: Enter
+Do you want to use JSONResponse helper for assertions on JSON responses?
+Yes Where should logs, screenshots, and reports to be stored?
+ENTER Do you want to enable localization for tests?
+English [REST] Endpoint of API you are going to test: http://localhost:8080 Feature which is being tested (ex: account, login, etc) ENTER feature Filename of a test: Enter

 In the terminal run the test using:
 `npx codeceptjs run --steps`